Carleton Hobbs

 Carleton Percy Hobbs, OBE (18 June 1898 – 31 July 1978) was an English actor with many film, radio and television appearances.
-He portrayed Sherlock Holmes in 80 radio adaptations in a series of Sherlock Holmes radio dramas (1952–1969), and also starred in the radio adaptation of Evelyn Waugh's Sword of Honour.
+He portrayed Sherlock Holmes in 80 radio adaptations in a series of a series of Sherlock Holmes radio dramas (opposite Norman Shelley as Watson), and also starred in the radio adaptation of Evelyn Waugh's Sword of Honour.

 Early life and career

 Hobbs was born in Farnborough, Hampshire, to Major-General Percy Eyre Francis Hobbs, of the Royal Army Service Corps, and his wife Eliza Anne, daughter of Henry Hutson, MD, of Georgetown, British Guiana.
 Her brother was cricketer Henry Wolseley Hutson.
 The Hobbs family, of Barnaboy, at Frankford (now called Kilcormac), King's County (now County Offaly), were a landed gentry family with a strong military tradition; Hobbs himself served in Royal Artillery during the First World War.
 He trained at RADA and worked in London theatres through the 1920s, but by the next decade had become a specialist radio actor.
 His first broadcast was in 1925 as Hastings in She Stoops to Conquer.
 The Marlow, Henry Oscar, then a more experienced broadcaster, pointed him back towards the microphone when necessary during transmission.
 In 1934, he married Gladys Ponsonby, to whom he remained married until his death.
 They had no children.